cozygene/SLIViT/README.md

 You can either take SLIViT for a spin by training it yourself, or just grab our aforementioned trained checkpoints.
 Heads up—our model runs smoothly on PyTorch, and this repository is fully equipped to harness PyTorch’s GPU powers.

-Curious about more advanced features?
 Run the help command on any of SLIViT's main scripts to get a full list of options:
 ```bash
 python <pretrain.py/finetune.py/evaluate.py> -h
 ```